ClericHQ/render-demo/README.md

 **Database Persistence:**

-SQLite database is stored on a 1GB persistent disk mounted at `/var/data`.
+PostgreSQL database is provided by Render's free tier.
 Data persists across deployments and restarts.
-Database file is automatically created on first run.
+Schema is automatically created on first run.
+Connection string is automatically injected as `DATABASE_PATH` environment variable.

 **Monitoring:**